 /30

 , one tunnel will occupy 4 individual IP addresses, and your address cannot be reused.
-This is a waste of IP space. - In this case you need to reserve a large amount of IPs yourself.
-Since physical routers are relatively rare in DN42, your peer may not have reserved that many addresses.
-The
+This is a waste of IP space. - In this case, you need to reserve a large number of IPs yourself.

 /30